iturdikulov/notes/Neovim.md

   selection

-Installing Packages

-    Installing Packages: Neovim package management might vary depending on the plugin manager you use (e.g., Vim-Plug, dein.vim).
-        To add a package using Vim-Plug, for instance, you'd edit your vimrc and add the plugin in the designated section, then run :PlugInstall to install it.
-        Configuration of plugins typically happens in the vimrc file, similar to Emacs' configuration files.

-Quick Movements with Evil-Snipe

-    Inline Navigation: Neovim, with its modal editing, allows various methods for quick navigation within files.
-        For similar navigation, you can use commands like f followed by the character to navigate to that character forward in the line, and F to navigate backward.
-        Visual mode in Neovim is accessible using v, and you can use motions like t to jump right before a character you're searching for.
-        Neovim doesn't have a direct equivalent to Evil-Snipe's functionality, but plugins like easymotion or hop can assist in quicker navigation within files.

 Multiple Cursors

     Multiple Cursors: Neovim also supports multiple cursors, although not natively.
         Plugins like vim-multiple-cursors or vim-visual-multi offer similar functionality, allowing you to select multiple instances of a word and edit them simultaneously.

-## Elfeed

-## Abbrev-mode

-## Ropemacs

-## tree-sitter

-## TRAMP

-## ReBuilder

 # Special Thanks